mathieu-aubin/video-dl/README.md

 ![Alt text](http://daniilgentili.magix.net/rai.png)

-The source code of the page can be viewed in the rai.php file.
+The source code of the page can be viewed in the web/index.php file.

 ## Bash script usage: